Building a business transition plan for retirement

-Analyze the business – Industry dynamics, company performance and positioning, and market conditions can greatly impact what a company is worth — and, therefore, your transition alternatives.
+Analyze the business – Industry dynamics, company performance (both historical and forecasted) and positioning, and market conditions can greatly impact what a company is worth — and, therefore, your transition alternatives.
 This step often incorporates economic and industry specific research, in addition to financial statement analysis and industry benchmarking.
 The company's plan for management succession should also be reviewed.

 Determine a preliminary range of values for the business – Regardless of the method of transitioning the business, a preliminary estimate of what the company is worth helps to confirm that the anticipated range of values is acceptable (i.e., not too low) from a shareholder’s perspective.
 This estimate is especially helpful early in the business transition planning process, as shareholders assess, evaluate, and compare the economics of different transition options at the same time.

 Identify transition options – Most owners face a predictable set of strategic alternatives for the transition of their business.
-These alternatives can differ in material ways depending on an owner's objectives, the company's positioning within the industry, and market conditions.
-In addition to multigenerational family business transfers, the business transition planning process typically includes a review of several transition options at the same time, ranging from maintaining the status quo, transferring to the next generation, to management, selling to third parties or even going public through an initial public offering (IPO).
+These alternatives can differ in material ways depending on an owner’s objectives, the company’s positioning within the industry, and market conditions.
+The business transition planning process typically includes a review of several transition options at the same time, ranging from maintaining the status quo, transferring to the next generation, to management, selling to third parties or even going public through an initial public offering (IPO).

-Review options for funding or financing the transition – Sources and uses of available funds often determine or limit an owner's business transition and exit planning options.
+Review options for funding or financing the transition – Sources and uses of available funds often determine or limit an owner’s business transition and exit planning options.
 Most transitions involve some form of financing or funding from a debt or equity sponsor, such as a commercial bank, mezzanine capital, private equity, etc. Otherwise, by default, seller financing can play a large role in a transition, thereby limiting liquidity for the seller while retaining significant risk related to the future performance of the business.

 Develop an implementation strategy and timeline – Implementing a business transition plan requires a team of professionals.
 In addition to a CPA and attorney, a business owner should have a wealth advisor and may often need an experienced investment banker, business appraiser, and/or other specialists to help implement the strategy.
 This requires communication and early identification of the necessary steps, as well as estimating a timeframe for completion and naming responsible parties for specific aspects of the plan.